slimtoolkit/daggerverse/slim/README.md

 * `minify` - minify the target image producing a slim version of the image as its output (see the `build` SlimToolkit command for more details).

-* `debug` - minify the target image and then create a temporary container with the original and minified images mounted to inspect the changes.
+* `compare` - minify the target image and then create a temporary container with the original and minified images mounted to inspect the changes.

 ## `minify` Function/Command Flags